turingschool/mod-0-curriculum/session4/index.md

   <p>There is a link to a google form where you'll submit your mod 0 assessment repo at the end of your checklist</p>
 </div>

-### Other faq's:
+### FAQs
-* Can I update my work after I've committed a file?
+* **Can I update my work after I've committed a file?**
   * Yes, please do.
 Update and commit away!
-* I messed up my commit message.
-Should I fix it?
+* **I messed up my commit message.
+Should I fix it?**
   * No, mistakes happen.
 We don't want you wasting time on that.
-Just be more diligent on the next commit

-Be sure to fill out the survey from your project board!
+  * Just be more diligent on the next commit.
+You should be committing often (after each each piece of discrete work) so you should have multiple opportunities to show mastery of strong git workflow and commit messages.